CoderDojoMcDonough/Documentation/Coding_Session_Outline.md

 Due to the high level of student interest, attendees who are not registered on [our Meetup.com site](http://meetup.com/CoderDojoMcDonough) may not be allowed to sit in a session room with a mentor.
 Students who are not on our RSVP list will wait in a waiting area.
 If the room is full to capacity with registered students, students not on the RSVP will be allowed to either move to another dojo session with availability or students can sit in another area of the library and work on code learning websites with minimal help from a mentor.
-Mentors will work to ensure that all students in the library at least have access to a text editor or Scratch and ability to view learning material.
+Mentors will work to ensure that all students in the library at least have access to a text editor or Code Studio and ability to view learning material.
 If a session room is not full with registered students when the dojo begins around 1:30pm, dojo coordinators will begin to allow waiting students to sit in the session room.

 Mentors are encouraged to lead groups with no more than 8 students.
 Having a limit on the number of students per mentor makes sure that students who register are able to receive adequate attention.